Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 If there there are more names on the left side this throws a non-user friendly FreeVariableError.
 If there are less the rewritten code is valid, even though in python it wouldn't be valid, thus violating the expected "strict subset of python" behavior.

-There are probably other ways this can be abused to get inconsistent behavior.
+There might be other ways this can be abused to get inconsistent behavior.

 ### Recommendation

 Perform this step after type inference.
-Check tuple types during the type inference.
+Check tuple types during type inference.

 ## Finding 13 - Non-friendly error message in AggressiveTypeInferencer.visit_comprehension